Chapter 9-3: The Technical Report

 • Some questions confused respondents

-6. Conclusion: Overall, women do indeed use and enjoy social media more than men, and most people do not have a comprehensive understanding of the security features available on social media.
+6. Conclusion: Overall, women use and enjoy social media more than men, and most people do not understand the security features available on social media.

 • Security features should be conspicuous to people when they use social media.